 Court upholds California’s authority to set nation-leading vehicle emission rules

 SACRAMENTO, Calif.
-(AP) — California can continue to set its own nation-leading vehicle emissions standards, a federal court ruled Tuesday — two years after the Biden administration restored the state’s authority to do so as part of its efforts to reverse Trump-era environmental rollbacks.
+(AP) — California can continue to set its own nation-leading vehicle emissions standards, a federal court ruled— two years after the Biden administration restored the state’s authority to do so as part of its efforts to reverse Trump-era environmental rollbacks.

 The U.S. Court of Appeals for the District of Columbia Circuit blocked an attempt by Ohio, Alabama, Texas and other Republican-led states to revoke California’s authority to set standards that are stricter than rules set by the federal government.
 The court ruled that the states failed to prove how California’s emissions standards would drive up costs for gas-powered vehicles in their states.